 Poor people think in terms of time instead.
 And they sell their time in exchange for (often little) money.

 This is similar to the concept of Rich Dad Poor Dad.

 Rich people invest in assets that will generate income.
 And they invest their money in a way that generates more money.

-Poor people, exchanging time for money, keep working hard and being enslaved to money.
+Poor people, exchange time for money, keep working hard, and are enslaved to money.

 Learn and Grow

 Rich people keep increasing their knowledge because they look for knowledge.